Transportation

 MBTA - Youth "T" Pass

-The MBTA Youth Pass helps provide affordable transit access for low-income young residents.
+The MBTA Youth Pass helps provide affordable transit access for young adults with low-income.
 The Youth Pass card allows you to purchase a LinkPass at any MBTA kiosk for a reduced price of only $30 per month – that’s a savings of over $50 a month!

 - Prove that you are enrolled in a job training program and/or receiving state/federal based benefits (for example, SNAP, Mass Health, TANF).

-Want to learn more or sign up?
-BHCC’s Single Stop office can help!
+To learn more and to apply, visit https://www.mbta.com/fares/reduced/youth-pass.
+If you need assistance, BHCC’s Single Stop office can help!

 Weekly Charlie Card Scholarship information